edf42001/genetic-algorithm-rl-learning/README.md

 ## Methods

 I have looked into two machine learning methods for this project.
 These were genetic algorithms and Reinforcement learning.
+In all methods used, every unit on the board is controlled by the same policy.
+For example, all units would use a copy of the same neural network weights.
+Independent and different actions arise because each unit observes different parts of the state from its location, and has a different internal state (for example, health, or the unit's attack range)

 #### Genetic Algorithms